spew8712/jpegview/README.md

     * CTRL+F12: toggle to next monitor.
 Now if there are more than 2 monitors (assuming horizontal row), this hotkey toggles in this cycle: monitor #1, #2, ...  #last, all but last `[XX ]`, all but 1st `[ XX]`, and back.
  * F1 with CTRL, SHF or ALT combos can now be used as hotkeys for other commands; only F1 shows the help info.

-(Last selectively sync'd up to original's ~23 Nov 2023 updates, with occasional cherry picks going ahead).
+(Last selectively sync'd up to original's ~6 Jul 2024 updates, with occasional cherry picks going ahead).

 ### Slideshow